vandmo/hju/README.md

 ## clone
 Clones all child repositories.

+## divergence
+Prints how each managed repository diverges from a specic commit.
+The commit can be a branch name or anything supported by `git rev-list`.

+## fast-forward
+Runs `git pull --ff-only` in all child repositories.

+## fetch
+Runs `git fetch` in all child repositories.

+## fix
+Normalizes hju.json and makes sure all entries are in .gitignore

 ## folders
 Lists all managed folders.
 Can be used as pipe input.

-## switch [-c|--create]
-Switches to a branch in all managed repositories.
-Optionally creates it if missing.

-## fix
-Normalizes hju.json and makes sure all entries are in .gitignore

-## fast-forward
-Runs `git pull --ff-only` in all child repositories.

 ## remove
 Removes a repository based on its folder name.

 ## status
 Prints a summary of the status of all child repositories.

+## switch [-c|--create]
+Switches to a branch in all managed repositories.
+Optionally creates it if missing.